Azure/azure-sdk-for-java/sdk/storage/azure-storage-file-share/src/samples/README.md

-## Azure Azure Storage ile FSamples client library for Java
+## Azure Azure Storage File Samples client library for Java
 This document explains samples and how to use them.

 ## Key concepts